lzwjava/blog-source/original/2025-09-27-shawn-interview-en.md

 ### AIPlayer, Agents, and Value Creation

 **A:** I feel like you're not very snobbish, not that utilitarian type who keeps comparing everything, thinking what's the point of going to a big city.
 And you're serving so many people, but it feels like you give the same answers and support to everyone—just help where you can.
 What about the future?
 In the next few years, where do you plan to focus?
 I heard you're working on some agents stuff, and that MCP, and I saw those company things of yours.
-In the future, do you want to stay at a large international bank?
+In the future, do you want to stay at an international bank?
 And for the next two or three years, and long-term like ten years, what direction do you plan to take?

 **B:** What I'm doing now is just stuff I'm interested in.
 I just do it as it comes, like building a company-level intelligent agent platform.
 In the future, if other colleagues at the company want to use intelligent agents, they can start from our platform.
 But agents are all vertical and customer-facing, and solving a lot of problems takes a long time, like 20 minutes.
 Actually, in this, I think a lot of people are falling into a trap these days—it's really hard for everyone.
 Like with this AI, it's fundamentally a tool.
 You only create business value if you truly help users create value.
 For example, if I say I have a super flashy AI now, it might still not sell to anyone.
 But if my AI can help you write emails every day or grab English emails, then it can.
 That's a scenario where it solves a problem for you, and that's what generates more value.

 For me, I don't need everything to be universal.
-I'm inside a large international bank.
+I'm inside an international bank.
 Actually, the core is combining business knowledge with finance.
 So I think if you're my business user and you solve problems using my platform, then I've created value.
 Our product is for the business.

 **A:** This thing of yours is easy to promote to DBS Bank or various other banks, because their needs are same from ours.
 A lot of stuff is already being used with your tools and frameworks.
 How many people use AIPlayer to solve problems?